Previous | Next | Contents

 It is recommended that you run the Disk Utility application to fix possible file system problems.
 The tools that allow you verify your disk are located in the First Aid tab.
 This application is in the Applications/Utilities folder.

-The disk cloning tool erases everything on the destination disk.
+The disk cloning tool erases everything on the destination volume.
 Make sure that there are no critical files on it.

 This documentation supposes that you create a system backup to be able to boot from it on the same computer.